 10 Ways Youth Can Get Involved

-2. Host a fundraiser or donation drive
+2. Host a fundraiser

 Empower your kid to get creative in designing a fundraiser for Doorways.
 Many children have hosted a lemonade stand or bake sale, for example, to raise funds.
 The process of imagining a fundraiser, setting a goal, and creating a plan to make it happen can teach your child valuable skills, including financial awareness, organization and communication skills.
 It also enables them to practice asking for help and support!

 3. Participate in Doorways’ kid-friendly events and awareness days